iamnidjat/WeatherApp/README.md

 10. **Sunrise/Sunset:** Retrieve sunrise and sunset times for any location.
 11. **Air Pollution Data:** Access air pollution information to stay informed about environmental conditions.
 12. **Favorite Locations:** Save favorite locations for easy access to frequently visited cities.
-13. **Subscription Notifications:** Subscribe to weather alerts via in-app notifications and email, with the option to enable/disable alerts.
+13. **Subscription Notifications:** Subscribe to weather alerts via in-app notifications and email, with the option to enable/disable alerts (to do it you need to register).
 14. **Weather Safety Tips:** Receive tips for dealing with dangerous weather conditions to ensure user safety.

 ### Usage:

 1. Clone the repository.
 2. Build and run the application.
-3. Explore the wide range of weather features available.
+3. Explore the wide range of weather features available without the need for registration.

 WeatherApp aims to deliver a seamless and intuitive weather experience, catering to users' diverse needs and preferences.
 With its array of features and user-friendly interface, WeatherApp is your go-to solution for staying informed about weather conditions worldwide.